mendix/docs/content/howto/mobile/deploying-native-app.md

 This how-to will teach you how to go from a blank slate to an app running on a device.

-Mendix Native Mobile Builder is the UI tool to setup and build your Mendix Native Mobile Apps.
-It is directly accessible via Mendix Studio Pro 8.15 and later versions for all projects with a Native Mobile navigation profile.
+The Mendix Native Mobile Builder is the UI tool to set up and build your Mendix Native Mobile Apps.
+It is directly accessible in Mendix Studio Pro v8.15 and above versions for all projects with a native mobile navigation profile.

 ## 2 Prerequisites {#prerequisites}